amygoldlist/Baby_weights_by_sex/README.md

 ### To Run:

+1. Clone the repo.

+2. You will need to have docker installed and running on your computer.

+3. First, pull my docker image from dockerhub: `docker pull goldlist/baby_weights_by_sex`

+4. Run the make file by running in the command line:
+`docker run --rm -v C:/Users/path/to/repo/Baby_weights_by_sex:/home/baby_weights_by_sex goldlist/baby_weights_by_sex make -C '/home/baby_weights_by_sex' `

+5. To clean the files, simply run `docker run --rm -v C:/Users/path/to/repo/Baby_weights_by_sex:/home/baby_weights_by_sex goldlist/baby_weights_by_sex make -C '/home/baby_weights_by_sex' clean `

+6. In steps 4 and 5, make sure to replace `C:/Users/path/to/repo/Baby_weights_by_sex` with the path to the cloned repo on your computer.

-Clone the repo, and run the make file from the root directory of the cloned repo by using the command
+If you don't want to use docker, you can and run the make file from the root directory of the cloned repo by using the command
 ```
 make all
 ```